mshyu24/personal-site/content/about.md

  2019 State tournament and planned to supervise for the 2020 tournament before its cancellation.

-I am also on leadership with InterVarsity Multi-Ethnic at the University of Michigan.
+I am also on leadership with InterVarsity Multi-Ethnic at the University of Michigan as the Outreach Coordinator.
 We are committed to building and maintaining an intentionally multi-denominational and multi-ethnic faith community on campus.

  Outside of my assorted University of Michigan affiliations, I am an avid folder